So, How's It Really: I Traversed The Earth In Moon Boots For A Month

 Wait a minute, what are Moon Boots?

 My social circle was actually surprised to find out Moon Boots were not just a style of shoe, but a legitimate brand started by Giancarlo Zanatta back in 1969 (ahem, the same year Apollo 11 successfully landed on the great gibbous).
 Despite the retailer's early start, we noticed the footwear picking up traction on social media last year and continuing into 2022.
-You, yourself, can find them with limited availability on sites like SSENSE, Saks Fifth Ave, Farfetch, and even Zappos.
-However, if you want a full pick of the litter, moonboot.com is your best bet.
+You, yourself, can find them with limited availability on sites like Farfetch.

-When I see a Moon Boot, I imagine Neil Armstrong's spacesuit, an UGG boot, and some wellies having a comfy ménage à trois — but in actuality, per Moon Boot's site, they are $140 to $300 expertly-crafted snow boots that "riff on high technology astronaut wear."
-If you find yourself in Tundra-esque climates often, then you're in luck.
-The retailer's most recognizable pairs, the Icon & Icon Lows, are insulated, 100% water-repellant, equipped with suction pads on their rubber tread soles, and can be worn on either feet.
-They also come in a myriad of colorways and were meant to easily slide on and off your toes (if you're in between any of the size ranges, make sure to go up one rather than down).
+When I see a Moon Boot, I imagine Neil Armstrong's spacesuit, an UGG boot, and some wellies having a comfy ménage à trois — but in actuality, per Moon Boot's stockists, they are $189 to $300 (£144 to £230) expertly-crafted snow boots that "riff on high technology astronaut wear."
+If you find yourself in Tundra-Esque climates often, then you're in luck.
+The retailer's most recognisable pairs, the Icon & Icon Lows, are insulated, 100% water-repellant, equipped with suction pads on their rubber tread soles, and can be worn on either foot.
+They also come in a myriad of colourways and were meant to easily slide on and off your toes (if you're in between any of the size ranges, make sure to go up one rather than down).
 I personally can attest to how lightweight my Icons are and how those rubber soles maintain an impressive amount of traction throughout slushy NYC streets.

 Advertisement